-Jeumont Castle, locally known as Château de Jeumont, lies in the town of the same name, in the Nord department in the Nord-Pas-de-Calais region in France.
+Jeumont Castle, locally known as Château de Jeumont, lies in the town of the same name, in the Nord department in France.

 Jeumont Castle was built at the end of the 13th century by the Barbençon family, Lords of Jeumont.